kylebrague/graphql-pair-opener/README.md

   "graphqlPairOpener.resolverPath": "src/graphql/resolvers",
   "graphqlPairOpener.typeDefPath": "src/graphql/typeDefs",
   "graphqlPairOpener.openInSplitView": true,
-  "graphqlPairOpener.openInNewTab": true,
+  "graphqlPairOpener.openInNewTab": true
 }
 ```

-3. **Start Coding**: That's it!
-Just open a file from one of the configured directories, and its counterpart will appear.
+3. **Start Coding**: Right-click on a resolver or type definition file in the VS Code explorer.
+Select "Open Corresponding GraphQL File" from the menu, and its counterpart will open based on your settings.

 ## Next Steps

 The next planned feature is to also open the corresponding Sequelize model file, giving you a three-way view of your data structure: the database model, the GraphQL schema, and the resolver logic.